henriquek-btdg/egg-exe/README.md

 - **Developer:** [https://linktr.ee/henriquekarez]

 ---
-**⭐ If you enjoyed this project, consider starring the repo!**
+**If you enjoyed this project, consider starring the repo!**

-Made with ♥ in Twine | Play responsibly | Take care of your mental health
+Made in Twine | Play responsibly | Take care of your mental health